clstatham/tensaudio/README.md

 # tensaudio
- Experiments with TensorFlow and audio.
+ Experiments with TensorFlow/PyTorch and audio.

 Change the paths defined in global_constants.py before running!